vaginessa/Locker/README.md

 When Locker triggers the wipe your device is reset to factory default and user data is deleted as the /data partition is formatted.
 Beaware that data is not overwritten so you should ensure device encryption is enabled in order to prevent data recovery after the wipe resets your device.

 ## How to Contribute

+### Translations
 Translations are always welcome though translation maintaners are even more welcome.
 Feel free to fork the repository and create a pull request.

+### Donations
+If you're feeling generous, some BTC's to 19tgyZsPQU2VeXWVYGha4kqMa2e5BgXaab is always appreciated to help support future development.